Bangladesh Computer Council: Standards development

+The BCC drafts and develops standards.

-Due to lack of coherence and synergy between vendors and technologists, these standards were largely never widely accepted nor recognized by international bodies.
-Later, versions of standards such as BSCII in essence rubber stamped Unicode encoding scheme.
+Due to a lack of coherence and synergy between vendors and technologists, these standards were largely never widely accepted nor recognized by international bodies.
+Later, versions of standards such as BSCII in essence rubber-stamped the Unicode encoding scheme.

-An official order to mandatorily install a keyboard layout package kit in 2018 spawned furor over multiple fronts.
+An official order to mandatorily install a keyboard layout package kit in 2018 spawned furor on multiple fronts.